elusivecodes/fQuery/README.md

 Load and execute multiple JavaScript files (in order).

-- `scripts` is a array of strings containing the URLs for the scripts to load.
+- `scripts` is a array of strings containing the URLs for the scripts to load, or an array of script attributes.
 - `cache` is a boolean indicating whether to cache the request, and will default to *true*.

 This method returns a *Promise* that resolves when the scripts are loaded, or rejects on failure.